 Depending on the caps you choose, they also offer valuable protection against birds and other wildlife.
 With pointed caps, you’ll find that squirrels and birds that previously liked to sit on your posts and make a mess will start hanging out somewhere else.

-Choosing Your Fence Post Caps
+How To Choose Your Fence Post Caps

 Before you order fence post caps, you’ll need to choose between nominal and actual sizes.
 Most treated posts are somewhat smaller than their advertised measurements.
 In these cases, you’ll need to purchase post caps in nominal sizes.